developer-portal/content/tech/languages/haskell/leksah.md

 You can than install the IDE using `cabal` by:

 ```
+First update all the packages:\n
 $ cabal update
+Now upgrade cabal to the latest stable version:\n
 $ cabal install Cabal
+Install build packages and tools:\n
 $ cabal install alex happy
 $ cabal install gtk2hs-buildtools
+Install the IDE:\n
 $ cabal install leksah
 ```